Carry out exam with the activity “Assignment”

-We assume that you are creating the assignment in a topic section "Exam" for which it is already set a restriction that only the group of exam participants can access the section and thus all of the content in it.
-In addition, the manual hiding in the Common module settings ensures that the students initially have no access to the assignment after saving.
+We assume that the manual hiding in the Common module settings ensures that the students initially have no access to the assignment after saving.
 It is therefore not necessary to set restrictions for the assignment in this constellation, as access is already adequately regulated.
 However, please note the information under on the procedure for several exam groups / cohorts that are to receive exam variants.

 These settings are irrelevant.